albar965/littlenavconnect-manual/en/README.md

 ## General {#general}

 _Little Navconnect_ acts as an agent that connects [Little Navmap](https://albar965.github.io/littlenavmap.html) running on a remote computer with a flight simulator.
-This saves the complexity of setting up a remote SimConnect link and allows using _Little Navmap_ on Linux, macOS or older Windows XP computers.
+This saves the complexity of setting up a remote SimConnect link and allows using _Little Navmap_ on Linux or macOS.

 _Little Navmap_ can connect to the flight simulator directly when running on the same computer as the flight simulator therefore the _Little Navconnect_ agent is only needed for connecting a remote computer.